Celebrity First Sports Bettor Power Rankings And List

 What was Urlacher's first bet?
 A $54 (uniform number) straight bet on Chicago (as three-point favorites) over Green Bay in the season opener.

 6. Tony Perez

-A cornerstone of the Big Red Machine, the Hall of Famer (.279 batting average; 2,732 hits; 379 home runs; played in five World Series and was a seven-time All-Star) comprised an Ohio double dip for Hollywood Casino Lawrenceburg, Indiana.
+A cornerstone of the Big Red Machine, the Hall of Famer (.279 batting average; 2,732 hits; 379 home runs; played in five World Series and was a seven-time All-Star) comprised an Ohio double dip for Hollywood Casino Lawrenceburg, Indiana, on Sept.
+7.

 7. Ed "Too Tall" Jones

 The former Dallas Cowboys lineman was arguably the most dominant defensive player of his era, a contributor to three NFC championship teams, the Super Bowl XII champion, and a pop culture icon.
 He's credited with 57.5 sacks because the stat wasn't officially recorded by the NFL in the first half of his tenure, before his attempt at a boxing career.
 The Cowboys put the figure at 106.
 He made the first legal wager in Oregon, at Chinook Winds Casino and Resort on Aug.
 27.

 What was Jones' first bet? $10 on the Cowboys to win the Super Bowl at 10-1.

 Did Jones win?
 Maybe on Doomsday.